donofden/vsts-delivery-plan/README.md

 # vsts-delivery-plan
-VSTS Delivery Timeline View - Dynamic Load from VSTS Plan.
+VSTS Delivery Timeline View - Dynamic Load from VSTS Plan

 Following need to be updated in code: